National Director, Auckland

 In late 2003, the USA Navigators sent Janeen to serve in the National Office of ISMNZ, working as Personal Assistant to the National Director as well as being involved in project coordinating.

-It didn't take long for the ministry opportunities amongst international students to abound for Janeen, and through her home she ministers to young international women.
-Over the years she has been 'homestay mum' to students from Japan, Malaysia, Singapore, Samoa, China, Indonesia and Mexico as she reaches the nations from her doorstep.
-As her role developed, Janeen was a part of the team that developed and published curriculum for our current Ministry Internship Diploma.
-She acted as a supervisor and adjunct lecturer for students.
+Over the years she has been 'homestay mum' to students from Japan, Malaysia, Singapore, Samoa, China, Indonesia and Mexico as she reached the nations from her doorstep.
+She also served as part of the team that developed and published curriculum for our current Ministry Internship programme and acted as a supervisor and adjunct lecturer for students.

 If you would like to financially support Janeen Mills, please visit our donate page.